hrvach/deskhop/README.md

 *I'm not selling anything, this is just a personal, non-commercial hobby project.*

+4. When the active screen is changed via the mouse, does the keyboard follow (and vice versa)?

+Yes, the idea was to make it behave like it was one single computer.

+5. Will this work with keyboard/mouse combo dongles, like the Logitech Unifying receiver?

+Not with the current version, as it assumes the mouse is plugged in the other port.
+I'd have to investigate how Logitech Unifying receiver behaves and try to implement support for it.
+If I get my hands on one, I'll try it.

+6. Will this work with wireless mice and keyboards that have separate wireless receivers (one for the mouse, another for the keyboard)?

+It wasn't tested with those, so surprises are always possible but in theory it should work out of the box.

 ## Shortcomings

 - Code needs cleanup, some refactoring etc.